 Applying to UAL through Jess Gill, our Canadian representative, is the only way to have an in-person interview in Canada.
-Our academics visit regularly to conduct interviews, and will be in Canada on the following dates:
+Our academics visit regularly to conduct interviews.
+The next interview dates will be for students looking to join us in September 2020.
+These dates will be available here when confirmed.

-If you'd like to hear about UAL visits to Canada in the future, sign up to our Canada mailing list.
+If you'd like to hear about UAL visits to Canada in the future, register your interest in studying at UAL and sign up to receive information.

 Fees and funding